mayank0271/Twitter_URL_Dashboard/README.md

 -> Inside the android project thier is a class named BackgroundTasks in that their is a variable url (paste the ngrok url til the index.php).

--> Then run the application to your mobile or emulator having internet connection enabled.
+-> Then run the application in your mobile or emulator having internet connection enabled.